top of page

 • Provide free s/n and rabies vaccines to as many cats and dogs (owned and free-roaming animals) as possible over a two-week period.
 We estimate we'll be able to sterilize about 500 cats and dogs during the campaign.

-It's a HUGE effort that will take time and significant funding, but if we don't start now, there will only be more suffering for South Sudan's animals.
+It's a HUGE effort, but if we don't start now, there will only be more suffering for South Sudan's animals.
+Pictures below show some of the cats and dogs living on the streets in Juba and the South Sudan s/n campaign team members (last 3 pictures).

 South Sudan Updates from the AKI Blog